ToshioCP/LaTeX-BuildTools/Readme.md

 The following shows the steps to build documents.

-1. Make the structure, especially the chapters, of the document..
+1. Make the structure, especially the chapters/sections, of the document..
 2. Run newtex and make folders and templates of the document.
-3. Modify the templates of Makefile, Rakefile, cover page (cover.tex) and preamble (cover.tex).
+3. Modify the templates of Makefile, Rakefile, cover page (cover.tex) and preamble (cover.tex) if necessary.
 4. Write the body of the document and test-compile.
 5. If necessary, make script files for the preprocessing.
 6. Compile the rootfile to generate the final pdf document.